interval1066/bpe_framework/build_log.md

 ### 9/4/2025 - Conversation and ConversationTurn structures implemented
 Put in the foundational structures for getting conversations going on this framework.
 Also straitened out some lingering issues with the Training class.

+### 9/7/2025 - Using Efficient Token Sequence-Based Approach
+Hashing the tokens rather than string manipulation is a completely faster approach and I don't even feel the need to use inline assembly.
+1000% more efficient.
+Added a vectorhash struct to effeiciently manipulate them as well.